ColinHeathman/godot-aseprite-spritesheet-importer/README.md

 - **Split Layers** - Splits layers into their own area of the spritesheet.

+### Generate Resources

-- **Generate Atlas Textures** - Generate AtlasTexture (Texture2D) Resources for each subregion of the spritesheet - this respects both Slices, Layers (when used with Split Layers) and 9-patch Slices (for StyleBox)
+- **Atlas Textures** - Generate AtlasTexture (Texture2D) Resources for each subregion of the spritesheet - this respects both Slices, Layers (when used with Split Layers) and 9-patch Slices (for StyleBox)

-- **Generate SpriteFrames** - Generate SpriteFrames Resource(s) that has an animation for each Tag (or "default" if there is no tag).
+- **SpriteFrames** - Generate SpriteFrames Resource(s) that has an animation for each Tag (or "default" if there is no tag).

-- **Read Framerate** - Uses the frame delay configured in Aseprite to set the FPS and individual frame delay of each animation within an exported SpriteFrames.
+- **Ignore Framerate** - By default the plugin uses the frame delay configured in Aseprite to set the FPS and individual frame delay of each animation within an exported SpriteFrames.

+### Export options

+# Export options
+- **Sheet Type** - Spritesheet type to export (default, horizontal, vertical, rows, columns, or packed)

+- **Sheet Width** - Sprite sheet width

+- **Sheet Height** - Sprite sheet height

+- **Sheet Columns** - Fixed # of columns for sheet_type rows

+- **Sheet Rows** - Fixed # of rows for sheet_type columns

+- **Border Padding** - Add padding on the texture borders

+- **Shape Padding** - Add padding between frames

+- **Inner Padding** - Add padding inside each frame

+- **Trim** - Trim images, removing transparent pixels

+- **Extrude** - Extrude all images duplicating all edges one pixel

+### Compress options
+- **Mode** - The compression mode to use,

+For 2D usage (compressed on disk, uncompressed on VRAM), the lossy and lossless modes are recommended.
+For 3D usage (compressed on VRAM) it depends on the target platform.
+If you intend to only use desktop, S3TC or BPTC are recommended.
+For only mobile, ETC2 is recommended.

+- **Lossy Quality** - The quality to use when using the ***Lossy* compression mode.
+This maps to Lossy WebP compression quality.

+- **Normal Map** - Ensure optimum quality if this image will be used as a normal map.

+# Debug
 - **Keep JSON** - Keep the JSON datafile instead of cleaning it up after export.
 Useful for debugging purposes.

+- **Keep PNG** - Keep exported png file for inspection

 ## Import hints